Fill in a keyword below to quickly find the answer to your question about the visa India

 - • What requirements does my passport have to meet?

-The passport needs to be valid for at least six more months after arrival in India, and needs to contain at least two empty pages.
+The passport should be valid for at least six months after your arrival in India and should contain at least two blank pages.
+The e-visa can only be applied for with a regular passport, not an emergency passport, alien travel document, diplomatic passport or Laissez-passer.

 - • What requirements does my passport photo need to meet?

-Your passport photo needs to have been taken recently, be in color, and be of good quality.
+Your passport photo needs to have been taken recently, be in colour, and be of good quality.
 This means that the photo is sharp and that the face of the traveller is clearly in frame.
-It’s not necessary to use an official passport photo taken by a photographer.
+It is not necessary to use an official passport photo taken by a photographer.
 A selfie or other non-professional photo suffices, provided your face is completely, clearly, neutrally, and sharply in frame.
-The photo must also be in color, and during uploading must be cropped in a manner that the head is clearly visible, and no other persons or object are in the frame.
+The photo must also be in colour, and during uploading must be cropped in a manner that the head is clearly visible, and no other persons or object are in view.

 Questions about changes, cancellations, or rejections